Bull Shoals Lake

 Many attractions can be found in the Twin Lakes area.
-Aside from the world class fishing and boating one can find one of the top 100 golf courses at the Big Creek Gold and Country Club in Mountain Home, AR.
+Aside from the world-class fishing and boating one can find one of the top 100 golf courses at the Big Creek Golf and Country Club in Mountain Home, AR.
 Kayaking and canoeing on the White and Buffalo Rivers is a popular local water sport.
 The Blanchard Spring Caverns and Mystic Caverns are close by and are some of the best in the country.
 The city of Branson, MO. is just 1-2 hours away and offers every type of entertainment and dining choices one can imagine.

 Baby of the Twin Lakes